Alluxio/alluxio/docs/en/Getting-Started-on-Cluster.md

 $ echo "alluxio.master.hostname=${ALLUXIO_MASTER_HOSTNAME}" >> conf/alluxio-site.properties
 ```

-Server-side configuration checker helps discover configuration errors and warnings.
-See the [Configuration checker docs](Configuration-Settings.md#server-configuration-checker) for more details.

 ### Configure for AWS

 Please ensure all the subsequent commands are run on all the Linux nodes.